PyShaman/API-Testing-for-Fun-and-Profit/README.md

-# API Testing Migo Money
+# API Testing for Fun and Profit
 _User guide_